We’ve spent dozens of hours researching keyboard piano and chose nine keyboards that have the best combination of price and features.

 The Goplus Kids Piano is a great educational toy for toddlers, but for children who are 5 and above, it’s a pricey investment in a toy your child will outgrow soon.
 Generally, by the age of 6-7, kids are ready to play on full-sized keys so at that point, some of the other options discussed earlier would be better.
 If you have a number of kids in the house, you can get them interested in music by having them thump around on the Goplus Kids Piano.

 The Alesis Melody is one of those great instruments that you can get in a reasonable budget.
-It features 61 piano-style keys, speakers and 300 built-in sounds (including those of other instruments) so pianists can explore different music styles.
+It features piano-style 61 key keyboard, speakers and 300 built-in sounds (including those of other instruments) so pianists can explore different music styles.
 It also comes with an adjustable stand, bench and headphones to let you practice your music in peace.
 Once you’re ready to share your music with the world, plug in your microphone and get started!

 Your instrument comes with a 3-month membership for Skoove, a website that provides you with access to piano lessons where you can also get personalized feedback.
 You can even connect with professional musicians for one-on-one help.